The Big Question 21: Would Atheists Be Better Off Without Christianity?

 Would atheists be better off without Christianity?

 Many atheists think we’d be better off without religion, and sometimes, specifically, that we’d be better off without Christianity.

-Usually, when I speak with the more aggressive atheists, they’re so busy trying to debunk Christianity, that they don’t realize that they should actually be thanking Christianity, because, without it, atheism wouldn’t exist.
+Usually, when I speak with the more aggressive atheists, they’re so busy trying to debunk Christianity, that they don’t realise that they should actually be thanking Christianity, because without it, atheism wouldn’t exist.

 I know that’s a very big call.
-But here’s how I understand the atheists and the facts of history.
+But here’s how I understand the facts of history.